 10. If you can’t decide on one outfit – then by all means, bring two!
 We can do a casual look and a dressier look, or choose outfits that lend themselves better in specific locations!

 11. Bring comfy shoes to walk in!
-Ladies – if you’re going to be wearing mile high heels – make sure to bring a comfy shoe to walk around in if you aren’t comfortable trekking around in your heels.
+If you’re going to be wearing mile high heels – make sure to bring a comfy shoe to walk around in if you aren’t comfortable trekking around in your heels.
 We cover a LOT of ground during engagement sessions – so make sure you’re comfortable in between shots!

 13. Relax and have fun!
-Engagement sessions are low-key and about capturing the two of you as you are – interacting, loving, kissing, laughing… so make sure to bring your smile and be ready to have a great time! 🙂 And again if you need an excuse to hit the town – why not head out for dinner and drinks after the session?!
+Engagement sessions are low-key and about capturing the two of you as you are – interacting, loving, kissing, laughing… so make sure to bring your sense of humor and be ready to have a great time! ????
+And again if you need an excuse to hit the town – why not head out for dinner and drinks after the session?!
 You’re already all done up and ready to go – so why not make a night of it?!

 If you want more ideas for engagement session outfits – I’ve started a Pinterest board specifically for this topic – pinning outfits I think work great for engagement sessions!
 You can check them out here: http://pinterest.com/christytyler/engagement-session-outfit-inspiration/ And if you’re reading this for ideas on family sessions – you can find that Pinterest board here: https://www.pinterest.com/christytyler/family-outfit-inspiration/